silverwind/uppie/README.md

 # uppie [![NPM version](https://img.shields.io/npm/v/uppie.svg?style=flat)](https://www.npmjs.org/package/uppie) [![Dependency Status](http://img.shields.io/david/silverwind/uppie.svg?style=flat)](https://david-dm.org/silverwind/uppie) [![Downloads per month](http://img.shields.io/npm/dm/uppie.svg?style=flat)](https://www.npmjs.org/package/uppie)
 > Cross-browser directory uploads made easy

-uppie wraps all current implementations of directory uploads into one simple function call and delivers a `FormData` object to be summitted through XHR.
+uppie is a tiny library (less than 1 KiB gzipped) which wraps all current implementations of directory and multi-file uploading into a simple function and delivers a `FormData` object to be summitted through XHR.

 Both the `<input>` element and drag and drop are supported.
-The minimum required browsers are Chrome 29+ and Firefox 42+.
+The minimum required browsers for directory uploads are Chrome 29+ and Firefox 42+.
 Edge will eventually support this, but does not as of build 10532.

+You can lower the browser requirements by providing a `Promise` polyfill, at which point your limiting factor will be [xhr2 suppport](http://caniuse.com/#feat=xhr2).

 ## Example
 ```html